 SR-22 filings

-An SR-22 is a certificate of financial responsibility required by Secretary of State—not an actual “type” of insurance, but a form filed with Illinois Secretary of State proving your auto insurance policy meets minimum liability coverage.
+An SR-22 is a certificate of financial responsibility—not an actual “type” of insurance, but a form filed with the Illinois Secretary of State proving your auto insurance policy meets minimum liability coverage.

 When you need an SR-22 in Illinois: